AP sources: White House aware of Russian bounties in 2019

 AP sources: White House aware of Russian bounties in 2019New

 Top officials in the White House were aware in early 2019 of classified intelligence indicating Russia was secretly offering bounties to the Taliban for the deaths of Americans, a full year earlier than has been previously reported.
 That’s according to U.S. officials with direct knowledge of the intelligence.
-The assessment was included in at least one of President Donald Trump’s written daily intelligence briefings at the time, according to the officials.
-Then-national security adviser John Bolton also told colleagues he briefed Trump on the intelligence assessment in March 2019.
+The officials say the assessment was included in at least one of President Donald Trump’s written daily intelligence briefings at the time.
+Then-national security adviser John Bolton told colleagues he briefed Trump on the intelligence assessment in March 2019.
+The White House says Trump still hasn’t been briefed on the intelligence assessments because they haven’t been fully verified.
+Russia denies offering bounties.